cilium/cilium/README.md

 enough kernel, check the Documentation of your Linux distribution on how to run Linux kernel 4.9.x or later.

-For more detail on kernel versions, see: [Prerequisites][prerequisites]
+To read up on the necessary kernel versions to run the BPF runtime, see the section [Prerequisites][prerequisites].

 <p align="center">
    <img src="Documentation/images/bpf-overview.png"/>